39 Museums in Salvador: Discover the history and culture of Bahia

 Av.
 7 de Setembro, 2.340, Vitória

-The Art Museum of Bahia is the oldest museum in the state, founded in 1918 and moved to its current location in 1982.
-It plays a fundamental role in preserving and exhibiting the art and culture of Salvador and Bahia.
+The Bahia Art Museum is the oldest museum in the state, founded in 1918 and moved to its current location in 1982.
+It plays a fundamental role in the preservation and exhibition of the art and culture of Salvador and Bahia.

 Museu de Arte da Bahia (MAB)